Broke-Developers/File-Type-Based-Structure/README.md

 > ```js
 > const options = {
 >  /* Array of plugin-names to ignore
->   a single name is acceptable by string format*/
+>   A single name is acceptable by string format*/
 >  ignore: Array | String,
 >  // a function to mount the app default is app.mount("#app")
 >  mount: Function,